-The Company has defined, under its Securities Trading Policy and its Continuous Disclosure Policy and Procedures, an internal protocol for the reporting of material information to shareholders and the ASX.
+The Company has defined, under its Securities Trading Policy and its Corporate Governance Manual, an internal protocol for the reporting of material information to shareholders and the ASX.
+The Board and the management of the Company are responsible for complying with ASIC requirements and ASX Listing Rules and Company Secretary is responsible for liaising with ASX.